 Then, add in the 16" and 22" support pieces.
 These run between the front and back legs and help make it strong and sturdy.
 As shown in the closeup image above, you're basically going to glue and screw a 16" and 22" 2x4 together, then attach that assembly to the bench.

 This is a good time to add in your caster wheels.
 The 4" variety work well and roll smoothly over most surfaces and can handle the weight of the table and tools well.
 I put the two lock casters in the front of the table and the non-lock casters in the back.
 Screw them in with the lag bolts you bought (pre-drill with the 1/8" bit even if the bolts don't require it to be safe).

 Flip the cart over and paint it if you want.
 If you do paint, just before the paint sets up you may want to line the tops of the 2x4's with wax paper before putting on the surface tops.
 The tacky paint will hold the paper in place.
 This will make it easy to remove the MDF top later, which you will want to do when things get beat up enough.
 Otherwise the paint will stick to those surfaces over the years.

 Now apply your tops.
 I went with 3/4" MDF for the main top because it's cheap and comes in pre-cut 24" x 48" pieces I can fit in my car without buying a full sheet.
 I allowed the top to overhang 1" all around.

 If you're using MDF, you'll want to coat the MDF in something since MDF will soak up even a single drop of water and warp the surface.
-I went with several coats of Shellac which brushes on easily and creates a fairly durable and water resistant surface that should last for years of abuse.
+I went with several coats of Shellac (affiliate link) which brushes on easily and creates a fairly durable and water resistant surface that should last for years of abuse.